 Key Takeaways

-Tanner Horner was sentenced to death for the kidnapping and murder of 7-year-old Athena Strand in Texas.
-The jury deliberated for over two hours before returning the verdict.
+Tanner Horner was sentenced to death by a Tarrant County jury for the kidnapping and murder of 7-year-old Athena Strand in 2022.
+The jury heard emotional testimony from Strand's parents and expert witnesses during the two-week sentencing phase, ultimately deciding on lethal injection after deliberating for over two hours.

-- Tanner Horner pleaded guilty to the crime just moments before his trial began last month
+- Tanner Horner pleaded guilty to capital murder just before his trial began last month

 The jury heard heart-wrenching testimony from both of Strand's parents during the two-week hearing.
 Prosecutors called numerous expert witnesses to testify about Horner's mental health and medical history, including his mother and grandmother who spoke about his childhood.
 The defense argued for life imprisonment without parole, but Wise County District Attorney James Stainton told jurors that the only just outcome was the death penalty.